engeir/parameter-scan/review1-response.typ

 - Fig. 1 and ff Figs.: Which temperature field is plotted here; does it make sense if the ocean/sea-ice is prescribed?
   #reply[
-    We try in the methods section to now be more concise when describing the model output fields we use, and from what type of simulation they are obtained from.
+    We try in the methods section to now be more precise when describing the model output fields we use, and from what type of simulation they are obtained from.
   ]